J.D., The Ohio State University

 Dean Groshoff also served as an Associate Professor of Law & Director of the Business Law Center at the Western State College of Law in Orange County from 2010-2014, where the school’s graduating class of 2014 voted him its “Professor of the Year.”
 He began his full-time academic career as an Assistant Professor of Finance at the Providence College School of Business in Providence, Rhode Island.

 His research straddles the nexus of Finance, Governance, Ethics, and Law, often using social entrepreneurship as the overlay, and his publications have been cited globally and used as coursepack readings at schools such as Harvard and UCLA.

-Prior to academia, Dean Groshoff spent over a decade as an executive at JPMorgan Investment Management, not only as a discretionary portfolio manager of more than $3 Billion of special situations assets (ranging from venture capital to distressed turnarounds) but also as the Chief Legal Officer of a mutual fund.
+Prior to academia, Dean Groshoff spent over a decade as an executive at JPMorgan Investment Management, where he not only served as a discretionary portfolio manager of several billion dollars of special situations assets (ranging from private equity to distressed debt), but also as the Chief Legal Officer of a mutual fund.

 His practical experience also includes serving on the boards and audit committees of three publicly traded companies (one ranked by WSJ.com as a Top-100 equity performer of 2005, with a 155% annual return), creating a number of businesses with a former national entrepreneur of the year, and continuing to oversee his own consulting firm focused on illiquid asset valuation and management for a client base of Wall Street and governmental entities.
 He also has served on the boards of a number of human rights advocacy nonprofits.

 Selected Solo-Authored Publications

 The Coming Wave of Pretextually Profiteering Social Entrepreneurs: A Case Study at the Nexus of Property and Civil Rights,

 39 WILLIAM & MARY ENVIRONMENTAL LAW & POLICY REVIEW 657 (2015).